 These powerful muscles work synergistically to extend (straighten) your hips from a flexed position.

-Not only do these muscles look good, many trainers would argue that the glutes are the most important skeletal muscles in the body.
+Not only do these muscles look good, but many trainers would also argue that the glutes are one of the most important skeletal muscles in the body.

 Hip hinge exercises include all variations of the deadlift exercise and a few other close variations.

-Hip Exercises Improve
+Hip Hinge Exercises Improve

 - The strength of the upper back, low back, hamstrings, glutes and core muscles,

-- The mobility of the hips and thoracic spine,
+- The mobility of the hips and thoracic spine

 - Lean muscle mass development of the lower body and posterior chain

-Major Compound Hip Exercises
+Major Compound Glute & Hamstring Exercises

-Minor Compound Hip Exercises
+Minor Compound Glute & Hamstring Exercises

 22. The Suitcase Deadlift

-3. The Best Pull Exercises
+3. The Best Pulling Compound Exercises (Back & Biceps)